Skip to navigation Skip to content

 Processing IM013 forms - manual encounters (claim headers)

-As Mainframe has not been updated since the manual encounter vouchers ended, Service Officers will:
+As mainframe has not been updated since manual encounter vouchers ended, claim headers need to be created before processing an IM013 form.

-The details to create the header can be found on the IM013 form.
-When providers submit encounters electronically, the system automatically generates a claim header.
+Information from the IM013 form is used to create the claim header.
+When encounters are submitted electronically, the system automatically generates a claim header.

-Providers do not receive an information payment for submitting an IM013 form for processing on the AIR.
+Providers do not receive an information payment for submitting an IM013 form.

 Catch up schedule

-Vaccination providers can notify the AIR of a catch up schedule by:
+Vaccination providers can notify the AIR of a catch up schedule using:

-Only one catch up schedule can ever be recorded for a child or individual.
+Only one catch-up schedule can be recorded for a customer and valid for 6 months.

-By recording a catch up schedule on the AIR, an individual's Child Care Subsidy (CCS) and Family Tax Benefit (FTB) statuses may:
+Recording a catch up schedule on the AIR may result in Child Care Subsidy (CCS) and Family Tax Benefit (FTB) entitlements, for a customer:

-• meet immunisation requirements for some family assistance payments for the catch up period
+• meeting immunisation requirements during the catch up period

-However, their immunisation status will remain not up to date until all required vaccinations are recorded on the AIR.
-Service Officers can view the:
+Immunisation status remains not up to date until all required vaccinations are recorded on the AIR.
+Service Officers can view:

-• CCS and FTB status in the AIR Service Officer Portal under Status Summary, and
+• CCS and FTB status in the AIR Service Officer Portal under Status Summary

-• YIIS - Status and Due Overdue Details screen in AIR Mainframe
+• YIIS - Status and Due Overdue Details screen in mainframe

-Take care when keying the date for catch up schedules.
-If the date is incorrect, it can trigger reminder letters and impact family assistance payments.
+Service Officers must take care when keying the catch-up schedule date.
+An incorrect date can trigger reminder letters and impact family assistance.

 • links to email template and Health professional educational resources and forms, and

-• table of actions for incomplete immunisation history information
+• a table of actions for incomplete immunisation history information

 Record or amend catch up schedules in the Australian Immunisation Register (AIR)